honzakudelka/tidy_data_assignment/CodeBook.md

 8. calculate the column mean for each split of the data
 9. merge the lists, created during the splitting, by calling as.data.frame.
 10. take the transpose of the output in 9. to get tidier results
-11. export the resulting dataframe from 10. as .csv
+11. export the resulting dataframe from 10. as .txt